Alternatives to nursing homes

 - Help with legal questions, bill paying, or other financial matters

-Depending on your needs, you may be able to get help with your personal activities (such as laundry, shopping, cooking, and cleaning) at home from family members, friends, or volunteer groups.
+Depending on your needs, you may be able to get help with your personal activities (like laundry, shopping, cooking, and cleaning) at home from family members, friends, or volunteer groups.

 If you think you need home care, talk to your family to see if they can help with your care or help arrange for other care providers.
 There are also some home health care agencies that can help with nursing or attendant care in your home.